 Casting Rods

 Casting rods work with baitcast reels mounted on top of the rod.
-The spool rotates during the cast, requiring thumb control to prevent overrun (backlash).
-They offer better accuracy, power, and control for heavier lures (1/4–2+ oz).
-Best suited for experienced anglers and techniques like flipping, punching, crankbaiting, and topwater.
-The smaller guides and different blank design optimize line flow for overhead casting.
+The spool rotates during the cast, so the angler has to control it with the thumb to prevent overrun (backlash).
+They suit heavier lures (1/4–2+ oz), accurate short casts, and techniques like flipping, punching, crankbaiting, and topwater.
+The guide layout is built for line coming off the reel from above the blank.

 Surf Rods